FireflyMigration/firefly-doc/01-Development/01-Developer-Guide/02_UI-Controller/70_UI-Controller-Life-Cycle/03_UI-Controller-Life-Cycle-Exercise/index.md

 1. Notice the **Output window**.

-# open the output windows:
+How to open the output windows:
 ![Open Output Window](OpenOutputWindow.png)